 The signal out terminal can drive loads with impedance down to less than 16 ohm, but we normally recommend a headset with 32 ohm impedance.
-Even a short-circuit will not affect the measurements, but should be avoided due to an excess power consumption.

 Use a stereo plug!

 Never use a mono plug for the signal output jack as this will short-circuit one of the outputs.
 Although it will not destroy the instrument, the power consumption will increase